 - Note that most undergraduate psychology students end up doing something other than being a registered psychologist.
 At least 6 years of university study and workplace training is required for you to become eligible for registration.

 - The Australian Psychological Society (APS) has detailed information for students who want to formally practise psychology.

 Professional psychology courses (i.e. courses that include clinical training) require you to attend residential schools on campus.
 The interactive map (further down the page) shows Australian campus locations.

 Psychology graduates have specialist knowledge and a demonstrated interest in human behaviour, personality, interpersonal relationships, learning and motivation.
 As a psychology major, you're advantaged in competing for jobs such as welfare officer, youth worker, support worker and employment officer.

-Generally, to maximise your value in the job market, it is advisable to combine psychology studies with complementary subjects.
-These might include business, communication and media studies, or social work.
+Generally, to maximise your value in the job market, it's advisable to combine psychology studies with complementary subjects.
+Good options include business, communication and media studies, and social work.